Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: The quark-level amplitudes and physical observables

 Apart from the color factor, the quark arrangements in the DPE and CS make a difference between these two processes via the spatial integrals.
 For the DPE process, the momentum conservation requires $\boldsymbol{P}_f=\boldsymbol{p}_1+\boldsymbol{p}_2+\boldsymbol{p}_3^{\prime}$ and $\boldsymbol{k}=\boldsymbol{p}_5+\boldsymbol{p}_4$, while $\boldsymbol{P}_f=\boldsymbol{p}_1+\boldsymbol{p}_2+\boldsymbol{p}_5$ and $\boldsymbol{k}=\boldsymbol{p}_3^{\prime}+\boldsymbol{p}_4$ for the CS-1 process; $\boldsymbol{P}_f=\boldsymbol{p}_5+\boldsymbol{p}_2+\boldsymbol{p}_3^{\prime}$ and $\boldsymbol{k}=\boldsymbol{p}_1+\boldsymbol{p}_4$ for the CS-2 process.
 They are guaranteed by the delta function in the following expressions of the spatial wave function convolution $I_{\text{DPE/CS}}^{L_f,L_f^z;L_i,L_i^z}$.

 The flavor and spin matrix elements in Eq.~(\ref{eq:DPE/CS amp}) have different results for the DPE and CS processes.
 They are listed separately in Tabs.~\ref{tab:DPE and CS fla} and \ref{tab:DPE and CS spin}.
+It is noteworthy that the evaluated matrix elements of the $\hat{\mathcal{O}}_{\text{spin}}^{(\text{PV})}$ operator vanish in the present calculation.
+This is because $\hat{H}_{W,1\to 3}^{(\text{PV})}$ (see Eq.~(\ref{eq:1to3PVH_W})) we used has no momentum dependence and thus acts an $S$-wave operator.
+For the weak decay $3/2^+\to 1/2^++0^+$, however, angular momentum and parity conservation allow a $P$-wave (PC) or $D$-wave (PV) configuration between the final-state particles.

-The spatial matrix elements can be described by the overlap integral of the initial-state wave function acting under the spatial operator with the final-state wave function.
+The spatial matrix elements can be calculated by the overlap integral of the initial-state wave function acting under the spatial operator with the final-state wave function.
 Taking the CS-1 process as an example, the expression is given by: \begin{widetext}